abdelfattah-lab/COFFE/README.md

 # Update mode 10

-Set updates=10 in the input .txt file to `coffe.py` to model the LUT skip architecture.
+Set updates=10 in the input .txt file to `coffe.py` to model the LUT skip architecture, with these additional parameters:
+- `Z`: number of additional ALM adder direct inputs
+- `sneak_paths`: number of sneak paths present in the S10-like arch
+- `Fc_ad`: Fclocal of each adder direct input mux (w.r.t. sneak path inputs)